Uncover the Hidden: The Comprehensive Guide to Penetration Testing

 Social Engineering Penetration Testing

-Social engineering penetration testing focuses on testing the human element of security by attempting to exploit psychological manipulation techniques.
+Social engineering pen testing focuses on testing the human element of security by attempting to exploit psychological manipulation techniques.
 It assesses the effectiveness of employee training programs and the organisation’s resilience to social engineering attacks.

 Tools and Techniques for Penetration Testing